 In a “Single blind” process, the reviewers’ identities are kept anonymous.

 Reviewers, are able to critique a manuscript objectively without any external influence or pressure.
-At times when there might be more of a need for constructive criticism, a single-blind review safeguards reviewers from the prospect of conflict with the author by keeping them anonymous.
+At times when there might be more of a need for constructive criticism, a single-blind review safeguards reviewers from the prospect of conflict with the author by maintaining anonymity.

-While Single blind is the most commonly used confidentiality agreement in peer review, there are possible drawbacks of making the author’s identity known, such as:
+While Single blind is the most commonly type of peer review, there are possible drawbacks of making the author’s identity known, such as:

 - reviewer bias, where there may be some antagonism between reviewer or author